Design MFA Program - Frequently Asked Questions

 The GRE is not required if your cumulative GPA is 3.0 or higher based on the 4.0 scale.

-Do you accept hardcopies of my statement of intent, CV, portfolio, transcripts and the three recommendation letters?
+Do you accept hardcopies of my statement of intent, CV, portfolio, transcripts and recommendation letters?

 No. Our application process is completely online.